 Oceania, Jun 2000 by Dalton, Doug.

-Understood as mimetic portrayals of the image of unlimited good projected by European colonial culture, Melanesian `cargo cults' are therefore viewed as 'irrational' within indigenous understandings.
-Consequently, Western anthropological discourse has sought to functionally normalize and nativize cargo cult behavior at the expense of denying their nonrational character.
+Understood as mimetic portrayals of the image of unlimited good projected by European colonial culture, Melanesian 'cargo cults' are therefore viewed as 'irrational' within indigenous understandings.
+Western anthropological discourse has sought to functionally normalize and nativize cargo cult behavior at the expense of denying their nonrational character.
 The result has been a lexical and semantic uncertainty and explanatory instability in cargo cult discourse that can be analyzed as a type of discursive madness.
 A strategy of reading the 'madness' of cargo cult discourse is outlined and applied to key anthropological texts, in particular Peter Worsley's The Trumpet Shall Sound.